techcsispit/ToDoList/README.md

 - Oreniscool for dark mode.

+- Oreniscool for fixed purple color not applying on input box.

+- Oreniscool for minor bug and UI improvements.

+- CODEX108 for made the site responsive.

+- Enayut for added a feature that would provide certain inspirational quotes.

+- piyushr6 for decreased font items of list items and made the heading a bit smaller.

+- Oreniscool for fixed too many tasks breaking the site and many other UI improvements.

+- mansidhamne for added calendar feature

+- Oreniscool for dark mode enhancements + calendar dark mode.

+- CYCLOP5 for added quotes feature

 - The 'Poppins' font used in the project is provided by Google Fonts.

 Thank you for using and contributing to this Todo List application!